 You know a holiday meal isn’t complete without homemade mashed potatoes!
 It’s probably the most well known side dish for Thanksgiving, Christmas and Easter, but great year round too.

-- If you’re new to pressure cookers, or the well known Instant Pot I’d highly recommend it if you’re a busy mom like myself.
-You seriously can cook an entire dinner in about 15 minutes where it normally would take 30 minutes or a lot longer.
+They’re really easy to make, inexpensive, and when loaded up they’re full of flavor!
+If you’re new to pressure cookers, or the well known Instant Pot I’d highly recommend one. if you’re a busy mom like myself you seriously can cook an entire dinner in about 15 minutes!

 - 1 great thing about making them this way is during the holidays there is never enough room on the stovetop.